 That’s when workers severely cut spending, let their cars get repossessed, allow short sales on their homes, and significantly cut back orders for bigger ticket items long term.

 One silver lining in our survey is that most workers whose incomes fell really believe this will be a short term impact.
+Although the number reporting a permanent impact has tripled from a small number in March.

 Are Borrowers Ready to Handle Their Student Loans in this Crisis?